dexterlabora/meraki_webhook_lab/README.md

 ## 12. Final Challenge: Alerts, Callbacks, and Custom Images Message to Google Sheets

 ### Learning Objectives
-- Send a webhook callback for a ping and an action batch to Google Sheets.
+- Create and test a custom Liquid template that includes dynamic content.
 - Send a webhook alert with a custom image URL to Google Sheets.
-- Create and test a custom Liquid template that includes dynamic content.
+- Send a webhook callback for a ping and an action batch to Google Sheets.

 ### Overview
 This final challenge brings together all the skills you've learned in the lab.
 You'll send both alert and callback data to your Google Sheets webhook receiver, and create a custom template that includes a dynamic image URL using Liquid.
-This exercise demonstrates how to combine Meraki webhooks, callbacks, and external integrations for real-world automation and monitoring.
+This exercise demonstrates how to combine Meraki webhooks, and external integrations for real-world automation and monitoring.

 ### Step-by-Step Instructions
 1. **Create a Custom Template with a Dynamic Image URL**